ibm-cloud-docs/discovery-data/known-issues.md

     -   **Error**: The 4.0.6 upgrade process assumes that a Discovery instance is provisioned in the existing cluster.
 For example, if you are upgrading from 4.0.5 to 4.0.6, you must have an instance provisioned in the 4.0.5 cluster before you begin the migration.
     -   **Cause**: The current code returns an error when no instance exists because it cannot find a document index to migrate.
-    -   **Solution**: Verify that an instance of Discovery has been provisioned in the existing Cloud Pak for Data cluster before you start the upgrade to 4.0.6.
+    -   **Solution**: Verify that an instance of Discovery has been provisioned in the existing {{site.data.keyword.icp4dfull_notm}} cluster before you start the upgrade to 4.0.6.
 If you tried to upgrade to 4.0.6, but no instances were provisioned and the migration failed, remove the existing installation and install 4.0.6 from scratch.

 -   `Deployed` status of resources fluctuates after the 4.0.6 upgrade is completed.